mhutter/mhu.dev/content/posts/2021-03-01-kubernetes-resource-management.md

 ### Resource Types

-The two resource types that can be configured are CPU and Memoryfootnote:[for Kubernetes 1.14+ there's also the "huge pages" resource type, but we'll not go into those in this article].
+The two resource types that can be configured are **CPU** and **Memory**.

+(for Kubernetes 1.14+ there's also the "huge pages" resource type, but we'll not go into those in this article.)

 CPU
 : Resource requests and limits for CPU are measured in "CPU units".
 One CPU (vCPU/Core on cloud providers, hyper thread on bare metal) is equivalent to 1 CPU unit.